 The coronavirus family includes many different viruses that usually cause respiratory infection.
 Many coronaviruses only cause common colds, but some may cause serious illness and sometimes death.
 Until 2012, the virus that causes MERS was a previously unidentified coronavirus.

 Coronavirus is also found in animals.
 Studies performed early in the MERS outbreak showed that parts of the MERS virus resemble a virus found in bats.
 Subsequently, MERS-CoV has been detected in dromedary camels, and studies show that large parts of the dromedary camel population have been in contact with the virus.
-The virus has not been detected in other domestic animals.
+The virus has not been detected in other domestic animals except alpacas.

 Disease and symptoms

 The MERS virus has been detected in both critically ill patients and those with less severe symptoms, but so far the majority have become seriously ill.
-Secondary cases (people infected by other people) often get milder clinical signs compared to the primary cases.
+Secondary cases (people infected by other people) often show milder symptoms compared to the primary cases.
 The World Health Organization (WHO) and the European Centre for Disease Control (ECDC) issue regular information about the disease.

 Most patients had symptoms such as fever and cough followed by severe pneumonia.
 Acute respiratory distress syndrome (ARDS) and multi-organ failure, renal failure, disseminated intravascular coagulation (DIC) and pericarditis (inflammation of the pericardium) have been seen among the critically ill.
 Some patients had diarrhoea and one patient who was on immunosuppressive treatment only had gastrointestinal symptoms.
 Some patients have been diagnosed with co-infection with influenza A, herpes simplex I or pneumococci.